brianotoole/bem-webpack-boiler/README.md

 A minimalistic boilerplate that follows BEM methodology and organizes assets using an SMACSS approach.
 It comes with Webpack that includes BrowserSync for auto reloading / proxing a server, Babel for writing ES6-based javascript modules, Autoprefixer for cross-browser compatibility, and uses SCSS as the main loader for styles.

 ## Requirements
-To use everything site-start ships with, you must have the following installed:
+To use everything this boilerplate ships with, you need the following installed on your machine:

 * NPM